Sashité for Developers

 When both must and deny are omitted or empty, the movement capability has no environmental pre-conditions.

-Each GGN entry answers: Can this piece, with its current Name, State, and Style, reach this destination from this source, given these environmental conditions?
+Each GGN entry answers: Can this Piece, with its current Piece Name, Piece State, and Piece Style, reach this destination from this source, given these environmental conditions?

 GGN uses a three-level addressing structure: